pfsense/docs/source/vpn/ipv6-and-vpns.rst

 With IPv6, there will be access issues with VPNs that require some care.
-Because most people will be using routable addresses, NAT can no longer be relied upon to “hide” the internal networks.
+Because most people will be using routable addresses, NAT can no longer be relied upon to "hide" the internal networks.
 As such, firewall rules must be carefully crafted to allow traffic in from remote networks.
 If the rules are too permissive traffic could reach LAN to LAN without actually going across the VPN!